chapel-lang/chapel/doc/rst/tools/mason/mason.rst

 ================

 The mason registry will hold the manifest files for packages submitted by developers.
-To contribute a package, all a developer has to do is host their package in a git repository, write a manifest file (in TOML) with a source field containing the URL to the package repository, and open a PR in the mason-registry repository.
-As soon as trusted chapel developers look at your package and approve it, other users will be able to use your package through mason simply by adding the name and version number of your package to their project's dependencies
+To contribute a package to the mason-registry a chapel developer will need to host their project and submit a pull request to the mason-registry with the toml file pointing to their project.
+For a more detailed description follow the steps below.

 Steps:
       1) Write a library or binary project in chapel using mason
       2) Host that project in a git repository. (e.g. GitHub)
       3) Create a tag of your package that corresponds to the version number prefixed with a 'v'. (e.g. v0.1.0)
-      4) Fork the Mason-registry.
+      4) Fork the mason-registry on GitHub
-      5) Create a branch of the mason registry and add your project's ``Mason.toml`` under ``Bricks/MyPackage/0.1.0.toml.``
+      5) Create a branch of the mason-registry and add your project's ``Mason.toml`` under ``Bricks/<project_name>/<version>.toml``
-      6) Add a source field to your projects ``Mason.toml`` pointing to your project's repository.
+      6) Add a source field to your ``<version>.toml`` pointing to your project's repository.
-      7) Open a PR in the mason-registry for your newly created branch.
+      7) Open a PR in the mason-registry for your newly created branch containing just your <version>.toml.
-      8) Wait for trusted chapel developers to approve the PR.
+      8) Wait for mason-registry gatekeepers to approve the PR.

-      9) Maintain your project and notify chapel developers if taken down.
+Once your package is uploaded, maintain the integrity of your package, and please notify the chapel team if your package should be taken down.